Taking the private pilot written test can be a daunting task.

 Practice tests ease anxiety come test day because you get used to the format, questions, and time limit.

 A few private pilot test prep providers offer free practice tests.
-You can also find one on the exams4pilots website.

 Do one or two each day, more would just exhaust your mind.